mars-rift/deep-space/README.md

 # Deep-Space CryptoPredictor

-A machine learning-based cryptocurrency prediction tool that utilizes real-time Bitcoin data to generate price insights and visualizations.
+A machine learning-based cryptocurrency prediction tool that utilizes real-time crypto data to generate price insights and visualizations.

 ## 🚀 Features